amnahkhatun/frontend-prep-cheatsheet/README.md

 - Single source of truth.
 - State is read only(state can only be changed by dispatching action, and actions are objects).
 - Pure reducers(reducers are pure function which based on the action return the updated state.
 Reducers cant modify the state they return the updated state object)
+- Reducers are pure functions which specify how the application’s state changes in response to an ACTION.
+Reducers work by taking in the previous state and action, and then it returns a new state.
+It determines what sort of update needs to be done based on the type of action, and then returns new values.
+It returns the previous state as it is if no work needs to be done.

+ **advantages of redux

+- Predictability of outcome: Since there is always one source of truth, i.e. the store, there is no confusion about how to sync the current state with actions and other parts of the application.

+- Maintainability: It is simple to maintain a strict structure and predictable outcome.

+- Server-side rendering: To the client-side, You just need to pass the store created on the server.
+This is helpful for initial render and provides a high-quality user experience as it optimizes the application performance.

+- Developer tools: From actions to state changes, developers can track everything going on in the application in real-time.

+- Community and ecosystem: Redux has a huge community behind it which makes it even more captivating to use.
+A large community of talented individuals contribute to the betterment of the library and develop various applications with it.

+- Ease of testing: Redux’s code is mostly functions which are small, pure and isolated.
+This makes the code testable and independent.

+- Organization: Redux is precise about how code should be organized, this makes the code more consistent and easier when a team works with it.

+**Optimization**
+- Memoization (useMemo(), React.memo)
+- React.Purecomponent.
+React.PureComponent optimizes our components by reducing the number of wasted renders.
+- Lazy loading and suspense
+- useCallback
+- If you render large lists of data, it is recommended that you render only a small portion of the datasets at a time within the visible viewport of a browser, then the next data are rendered as the lists is scrolled, this is called “windowing”.

 ### Design question and WEB